lostsoul63b/NFL-2K25/README.md

 We overhauled menus and other branding to make this release ready for the 2025 NFL season ahead and to celebrate the 20th anniversary of NFL 2K5.

 ### Updated Rosters
-Included are the NFL Week 1 rosters complete with everything players are used to being included in the roster sets we release.
-Big thank you to everyone who has contributed to rosters and portraits!
+Included are the NFL 2024-25 Week 1 rosters complete with everything players are used to being included in the roster sets we release.
+This years rosters dropped legagy cyberfaces and portraits for the current Madden Ratings player portraits.

 **The 2K5 Mod Team continues to deliver a unique PC Football experience to the community!
 Enjoy ESPN NFL 2K5 in a completely new way with updated uniforms, stadiums, logos, and more!**